 If backpacks aren’t your style, check out our guide to the best suitcases.

 For everything other than multi-day hikes and camping trips, water-resistant (rather than waterproof) material should be sufficient for your needs.
 Of course, if you are setting off across the Annapurna range, you’re going to need 100% waterproof material.

 Nylon is typically a good material to look out for, as it will withstand drizzles and sporadic showers.

 If somebody is intent on breaking into your backpack (hey, people do it), they’ll find a way despite your valiant attempts to deter them with lockable zips.
 Nonetheless, they are a feature worth having.
 Scan the bag and check it has compartments with two zips, so they can be padlocked together.

 Truly a no-brainer, and a feature of any good travel backpack worth its salt, ensure all the straps which come into contact with your body are padded.

 Probably not warranting an explanation, but padding will be the make or break of your backpacking experience, whatever form it may take.

 If you’re limited to a top-loading backpack, consider the items at the bottom of your bag to be, in essence, gone forever.
 While with a measure of effort and frustration, you, may retrieve what lies beneath- you’re going to hate every minute of it.

 Invest in a backpack that features front-loading.
-Essentially, a U-shaped zip which allows you to open the backpack in its entirety, rather than access through only a comically small entrance at the top.
+Essentially, a U-shaped zip that allows you to open the backpack in its entirety, rather than access it through only a comically small entrance at the top.

 Best travel backpacks: Frequently asked questions